kvasilopoulos/exuber/README.md

 ### Usage

-Testing explosive time series is based on two principles, estimating t-statistics and generating critical values..
+{exuber} is based on two principles when testing for explosive dynamics in time series — estimating statistics and generating critical values.

-For the former we use the `radf()` which is able to
+#### Estimation

+The `radf()` function offers a vectorised estimation (i.e. single and multiple time-series) for individual and panel estimation.
+The estimation can parse data from multiple classes and handle dates as index.

+#### Critical Values

-For generating critical values we have several options.
-Firstly, the package offers in the form of `data` simulated critical values (up to 700 observations) that are obtain with the `mc_cv()` functions The user has option
+There are several options for generating critical values.
+On default {exuber} will use Monte Carlo simulated critical values if no other option is provided.
+The package offers these critical values in the form of `data` (up to 700 observations), that are obtain with the `mc_cv()` function.
+Alternatively, {exuber} accomodates Wild Bootstrapped data and Sieve Bootstrapped data (panel) through `wb_cv()` and `sb_cv()` respectively.

 -----